 Interested in Tiger Woods?Add Tiger Woods as an interest to stay up to date on the latest Tiger Woods news, video, and analysis from ABC News.

-"I understand the severity of what I did and I take full responsibility for my actions," he said.
+"I understand the severity of what I did and I take full responsibility for my actions," Woods said in a statement Monday.
 "I want the public to know that alcohol was not involved.
 What happened was an unexpected reaction to prescribed medications.
-I didn't realize the mix of medications had affected me so strongly."
+I didn't realize the mix of medications had affected me so strongly.